Measuring Success in Co-production: Learning by Doing Programme

 Over 350,000 people live with aphasia in the UK.
 Aphasia refers to difficulties with speech, language and/or communication caused by a brain injury, such as a stroke.
 Aphasia has a profound impact on quality of life and emotional wellbeing, and long-term support is needed to overcome barriers to find new ways of doing things.

 The Aphasia New Music Group (ANMG) is a collaboration between people with aphasia, family, musicians, and Speech and Language Therapists.
-To date, we have co-produced a music practice, with public performances and visits to community groups across the country.
+To date, they have co-produced a music practice, with public performances and visits to community groups across the country.
 So far, co-production has been central to ANMG’s creative process, but not the way in which it is evaluated.

-Our initiative, inspired by members of the Cavendish Square Group’s Lived Experience Advisory Group in collaboration with the pan-London 'Safety and Equality in Mental Health Inpatient Settings' (SEMHIS) project, aims to explore the concept and value of ‘Meta-Co-Production’ as a way of measuring success and strengthening mental health co-production.
+The initiative, inspired by members of the Cavendish Square Group’s Lived Experience Advisory Group in collaboration with the pan-London 'Safety and Equality in Mental Health Inpatient Settings' (SEMHIS) project, explores the concept and value of ‘Meta-Co-Production’ as a way of measuring success and strengthening mental health co-production.
+Meta-co-production relates to the reflexive process of co-producing co-production itself and making sure we are learning from the experience of the process and closing this loop.

-Co-Production from the Inside Out
+Co-Production from the Inside Out: finding freedom in a secure place

-Improving Student Mental Health: University of Warwick
+Promoting Mental Health Conversations at the University of Warwick

 The UK has a mental health crisis, particularly among young people.
 Within Higher Education, universities increasingly face pressure to address this escalating mental health challenge.
 Yet, conventional support structures frequently find it challenging to adapt to students’ changing needs and preferences.